schteppe/fb-node-issues/README.md

 3. Repeat.

 ## Change log

+### 2014-06-22: Working front page
+* Database and other required things are set up.
+Everything seem to work.

+### 2014-06-20: Moved beta site to Heroku
+* The site is now moving to a new site host and database.
+The URL to it is right now http://fb-stage.herokuapp.com/.
+Will probably point the beta url to this one soon.

 ### 2012-04-04: Updated live site
 * Upgraded live site so it runs the latest version of the site.